cvut/qtrvsim/docs/exec-formats-and-tools.md

 PC is set to the address of instruction causing the exception or to the branch instruction address if the exception occurs in delay slot.
-When the single step or continuous execution is requested again then  the "hardware" breakpoint exception in the fetch stage is masked for the first executed instruction which.
+When the single step or continuous execution is requested again then the "hardware" breakpoint exception in the fetch stage is masked for the first executed instruction.
 But then CPU accepts breakpoint exceptions again.
 This is why it is not a good idea to set up breakpoint to address of an instruction in the delay slot.